-- 1. There are two Navy restricted areas within the SAMP area as indicated in the U.S. Coast Pilot: a torpedo range and a practice minefield training area (NOAA National Ocean Service 2009); see Figure 2. - 2.
-The first Navy restricted area is a 2-nautical mile-wide strip that begins within the northern precautionary area of the approach to Narragansett Bay, and extends south for over 11.5 nautical miles, coinciding with the Traffic Separation Zone (see Figure 2).
+- 1. There are two Navy restricted areas within the Ocean SAMP area as indicated in the U.S. Coast Pilot that are used for military testing: a torpedo range and a practice minefield training area (see Figure 7.2) (NOAA National Ocean Service 2009). - 2.
+The first Navy restricted area is a 2-nautical mile-wide strip that begins within the northern precautionary area of the approach to Narragansett Bay, and extends south for over 11.5 nautical miles, coinciding with the Traffic Separation Zone (see Figure 7.2).
 During appropriate weather conditions this area is used as a torpedo range under the direction of the Naval Undersea Warfare Center in Newport.
-Navigation in this area is prohibited during times of torpedo range use.
-For further information see the U.S. Coast Pilot, Volume 2 (NOAA National Ocean Service 2009).
+Navigation in this

-- 3. The second Navy restricted area is located approximately 4 nautical miles south of Lands End in Newport, Rhode Island, and is 1-nautical mile by 1.5-nautical mile box (see Figure 2).
-Under the federal Navigation Rules, this area is restricted as a naval practice minefield (33 CFR 334.78).
+- area is prohibited during times of torpedo range use.
+For further information see the U.S. Coast Pilot Volume 2 (NOAA National Ocean Service 2009). - 3.
+The second Navy restricted area is located approximately 4 nautical miles south of Lands End in Newport, and is a 1-nautical mile by 1.5-nautical mile box.
+Under federal navigation rules, this area is restricted as a naval practice minefield (see Figure 7.2) (33 CFR 334.78).
 Navigation in this area is prohibited during times of minefield training under the direction of the U.S. Naval Base in Newport.
-For further information see the U.S. Coast Pilot, Volume 2 (NOAA National Ocean Service 2009). - 4.
+For further information see the U.S. Coast Pilot Volume 2 (NOAA National Ocean Service 2009). - 4.
 In addition to these charted areas, the Navy has designated Submarine Transit Lanes for submerged submarine transit.
-One of these lanes overlaps with the southern border of the SAMP area; see Figure 2.
-For further discussion of submarine activity and other Naval activities within the SAMP area, please refer to Section 730.
+One of these lanes overlaps with the southern border of the Ocean SAMP area.
+For further discussion of submarine activity and other Naval activities within the Ocean SAMP area, please refer to Section 730.